Definition for Infidelity

 And in that three-word answer, he summarized the heart and soul of most affairs that aren’t narcissistic or compulsive.
 Forget the labels; affairs are all about loneliness, distance, ambivalence, and breach of trust.

-As a matter of fact, we want to know what constitutes infidelity in order to determine whether we or our partner did it.
+We want to know what constitutes infidelity to determine whether we or our partner did it.
 Or perhaps we have been in an argument about whether either of us was unfaithful or not.

 You will find all types of opinions about affairs and their causes.
-I’ve seen all of them as a psychologist and couples therapist for three decades.
+As a psychologist and couples therapist for over thirty years, I’ve seen all of them.

 For many couples, if the hurt partner missed all the signs of an emotional affair, s/he either wasn’t paying attention or didn’t want to know.
 This may not be true across the board.